open-rmf/rmf_demos/rmf_demos_gz_classic/README.md

-# rmf_demos_ign
+# rmf_demos_gz_classic

-This package provides top level launch files using the Ignition Gazebo simulator demonstrating how to build and start systems using RMF.
+This package provides top level launch files using the Gazebo-classic simulator demonstrating how to build and start systems using RMF.

 ## Quality Declaration